ALT-F4-LLC/kickstart.nix/README.md

 #### NixOS Desktop

-NixOS desktop template includes the base operating sytsem with GNOME (default) windows manager included.
+NixOS desktop template includes the base operating system with GNOME (default) windows manager included.
 You can also use `plasma5` by changing the `desktop` value in the `flake.nix` file.

 > [!TIP]
 > This setup is ideal for getting started moving to NixOS as your main desktop.